pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 ![Tripeezy](/img/posts/2015-07-17-solving-the-right-problem/Tripeezy.jpg)

-The students that participated in the 3 days of the workshop, did an amazing job.
+The students that participated in the 3 day workshop did an amazing job.
 Some ideas evolved, while some remained mostly unchanged from first days they were pitched.
-By the end of the event, the students finally understood the importance of solving the right problem.
-The fact that Jonny was being mean and asking horrible questions seemed cruel at the time but it was worth it when the judges during the final presentations asked the exact same questions.
+By the end of the event, the students understood the importance of solving the right problem.
+The fact that Jonny was being mean and asking horrible questions seemed cruel at the time but it was worth it when the judges asked the exact same questions.

 ![Final Day](/img/posts/2015-07-17-solving-the-right-problem/final-day.jpg)